 Check-in and Welcome

-Check-in was very quick after our passports had been checked.
+Check-in was very quick after our passports had been inspected.
 We were given the choice of 500 welcome points or 2 drinks and snacks in the bar.
-Suffering from travel fuzz, we uncharacteristically couldn't decide, so she gave us the voucher, which we could cash in for points later if we didn't take the drinks.
+Suffering from travel fuzz, we uncharacteristically could not decide.
+So the receptionist gave us the voucher, which we could cash in for points later if we did not take the drinks.

-Tip: Drinks or points are offered to Elite IHG Rewards Club members (Gold, Platinum, and Spire).
-I now cheekily enquire how many drinks they are offering.
-If it's two, then the drinks are worth more than the points.
+Drinks or points are offered on arrival to Elite IHG Rewards Club members (Gold, Platinum, and Diamond).

-It always gets a stay off to a good start being told of a free room upgrade.
-So we were very happy to be allocated an executive room on the top floor.
+Being given a free room upgrade always gets a hotel stay off to a good start.
+We were very happy to be allocated an executive room on the top floor.